 Before trying to run Spark on MR3 on Kubernetes, check if swap space is disabled in the Kubernetes cluster.

-For running the Spark driver outside Kubernetes, the following configuration keys should be set.
+For running a Spark driver outside Kubernetes, the following configuration keys should be set.

-If the Spark driver runs inside Kubernetes, the user should comment out these configuration keys in mr3-site.xml
+For running a Spark driver inside Kubernetes, the user should comment out these configuration keys in mr3-site.xml

 so that their default values are used.